 Santa is restocking toys and presents in preparation for his 126th year of consecutive service to the Swarthmore community.

 The Swarthmore Santa Claus started visiting houses in 1890 and has been visiting the children of the greater Swarthmore community every single year since then!
+Click here to read about the first 27 years!

 In late November, a special telephone number is published in the Swarthmorean newspaper and parents may call and ask Santa to be sure to visit their children on Christmas Eve.
 Parents are encouraged to confirm such details as exact street address, the age and the first and last name of each child.